educationofjon/gongetsu-cuckoocoin/README.md

 ## Disclaimer

-Bcoin does not guarantee you against theft or lost funds due to bugs, mishaps, or your own incompetence.
-You and you alone are responsible for securing your money.
+Cuckoocoin is does not guarantee you against theft or lost funds due to bugs, mishaps, or your own incompetence.
+You and you alone are responsible for securing your money. v

 ## Contribution and License Agreement